hashkat/hashkat/docs/developers.md

 ![Code Map](/img/code_map.jpg "Code Map")

+In the *analyzer_main.cpp* file, ff the simulated time is less than the maximum simulated time and the real time that has occurreed is less than the maximum real time, a random number, *r1*, is generated.
+If *r1* and the add rate have a difference less than zero, a new agent is added to the network.
+If this is not the case, the value of *r1* is decreased by the add rate.
+If *r1*'s new value and the follow rate have a difference less than zero, an agent follows some other agent via *analyzer_follow.cpp*.
+If this is not the case, the value of *r1* is decreased by the follow rate.
+If *r1*'s new value and the tweet rate have a difference less than zero, an agent tweets.
+If this is not the case, the value of *r1* is decreased by the tweet rate.
+If *r1*'s new value and the retweet rate hae a difference less than zero, an agent retweets via the *analyzer_retweet.cpp*.
+If this is not the case, the value of *r1* is decreased by the retweet rate.

+Once this is completed, another random number, *r2* is generated.
+If *use_random_tme_increment*, the simulated time moves forward by:

+t += -ln(*r2*) / **R**

+where **R** is the cumulative rate function, the sum of all the rates.
+All the rates are then updated, and if the maximum simulated or real time has not been reached, this process repeats.

 ## Build Tests

 Build tests can be run in #k@ by running the *tests.sh* script.
 This script runs network simulations using the input files found in *tests/referencefiles/*, and compares the output of these files to what is expected using the *verify.py* script.
 If there are any discrepancies between the data of a particular output file and its corresponding reference data, that file for that particular test is printed to the screen.